ziotom78/raytracing_course/tomasi-ray-tracing-12b.md

 # End of File

--   The *lexer* needs to be able to signal when a file has ended.
+-   The lexer needs to be able to signal when a file has ended.

 -   In the pytracer code I implemented a new «special» *token*: [`StopToken`](https://github.com/ziotom78/pytracer/blob/c1f0ed490f322bb9db9db185127aac69ac790fba/scene_file.py#L41-L45).
 It is emitted when the end of the file is reached.

 -   The `StopToken` trick is not essential: you could simply check when the stream has reached the end…

 -   …but it shows how flexible the concept of *token* can be.
-Tricks like this are very common in compilers (see for example how Python handles indentation changes [at the *lexer* level](https://riptutorial.com/python/example/8674/how-indentation-is-parsed)).
+Tricks like this are very common in compilers (see for example how Python handles indentation changes [at the lexer level](https://riptutorial.com/python/example/8674/how-indentation-is-parsed)).

 # Whitespace and Newlines

 -   Our format ignores spaces, newlines between *tokens* and comments.

--   To implement the `read_token` function we need a function that skips these characters:
+-   To implement `read_token`, we need a function that skips these characters:

     ```python
     WHITESPACE = " \t\n\r"

     def skip_whitespaces_and_comments(self):
-        """Keep reading characters until a non-whitespace/non-comment character is found"""
+        "Keep reading characters until a non-whitespace/non-comment character is found"
         ch = self.read_char()
         while ch in WHITESPACE or ch == "#":
             if ch == "#":